the PartnerShip Connection blog

 Click to read more...

-How to Use Routings for Better Inbound Management
+How to Use Routing Instructions for Better Inbound Management

 Retailers face many challenges when it comes to inbound shipping.
 Freight costs are constantly on the rise and resources are limited.
 On top of that, many retailers lack visibility and control of the shipments they receive from suppliers.
 The good news is that can be remedied – simply by utilizing routing instructions.